mpvdk/rpi-zero-w-bare-metal-assembly/README.md

 I'm using Linux and I've installed it in `/usr/local/bin`, and then I added `/usr/local/bin/arm-none-eabi/bin` to my PATH variable.
 If your situation is different, you might need to edit the Makefile a little to make it work for you.

 Also, you will obviously need a text editor.
-Any text editor will do but some syntax highlighting is definitely a pre.
+Any text editor will do but some syntax highlighting is definitely advantageous.
 I like to use VIM because I've gotten used to it and I like to stay in the terminal.
 Do whatever works for you.
 If you're clueless, look at VSCode.

 # The SD card